amorenew/Flutter-Mobile-Number-Plugin/README.md

 This is a FLutter Plugin to get the device mobile number.
 #### Note: It works for Android only because getting mobile number of sim card is not supported in iOS.
+#### Note: If the mobile number is not pre-exist on sim card it will not return te phone number.

 ## Installation
 #### Link on Flutter plugins